pyriand3r/hyde/README.md

 simple, blog-aware, **dynamic** sites

+Want to see it in action: Check out the [Hyde Demo Page](http://pyriand3r.github.io/hyde) hosted on Github Pages.

 -------

 Do you ever wanted a simple yet blazing fast blogging software?
 Then you should give [jekyll](http://jekyllrb.com/) a try.
 But jekyll is restricted to static sites only as it generates plain html-pages for every post etc. No dynamic fancy stuff like background-color changes etc.